 David Roback, who helped create the neo-psychedelic Paisley Underground scene of the 1980s through his bands The Rain Parade and Opal before gaining his greatest acclaim alongside Hope Sandoval in Mazzy Star, died Monday, the Los Angeles Times reported.

 The reclusive songwriter and guitarist known for his stark yet evocative playing was 61.
-His publicist confirmed his passing, but no cause of death has been announced, the Times reported.
+His publicist confirmed his passing, but no cause of death was immediately announced, the Times reported.
+His mother, Rosemary Roback, later revealed the cause was metastatic cancer, according to the New York Times.

 Roback co-founded The Rain Parade with Matt Piucci and eventually drafted his brother, Steven Roback, and Will Glenn and Eddie Kalwa to fill out its ranks.
 The band’s 1983 debut, Emergency Third Rail Power Trip, remains a high-water mark for Los Angeles’ Paisley Underground scene, which also counted The Bangles, The Dream Syndicate and The Three O’Clock as key members.